NormanFriman52/CompanyApp/README.md

 ##### Registration

 The /authorization/register route is made for registration.
-User can found href to the route on the index page on 'New hire?' card.
+User can go this page via the index page card 'New hire?'.
 User need to fill the assignment and then it will be either approved or declined by administrator.
 ##### Login

 If the user have registered account it can logg in.
 The /authorization/ route is made for that purpose.
-Href for that URL can be found in the index page or on the navbar.
+Link for that URL can be found in the index page or on the navbar.
 User need to fill the login form with correct credentials to logg in.
 ##### Chat rooms

 After logging in the user will be redirected to the chat page.
 On the left side user can find searchable list of available chats.
-He can click at any chat and then the chat rooms will be set.
+He can click at any chat and then the chat room will be set.
-The first room is 'Company chat' which is room contacting all of the users.
+The first room is 'Company chat' which is room with all of the users.
 The rest of the rooms are one on one room with another employee.
 ##### User status